inspec/inspec-aws/docs/resources/aws_cloudwatch_metric_streams.md

       it { should exist }
     end

-Use `should_not` to test the entity does not exist.
+Use `should_not` to test that the entity does not exist.

     describe aws_cloudwatch_metric_streams do
       it { should_not exist }